-A professional market research agency has collected data by means of an online panel survey with persons between the ages of 18 and 60 years.
-The case studied is one of the largest travel agencies in Denmark, Star Tour.
+A professional market research agency has collected data by means of an online panel survey with persons between 18 and 60 years old.
+The case study was one of the largest travel agencies in Denmark, Star Tour.
 All respondents were familiar with this travel agency and were told positive or negative things about the agency from families, friends, acquaintances, colleagues, neighbors, etc. A total of 509 valid interviews were conducted, and a representative sample was obtained.